urcsc170/2018-spring-csc170/lab02-first-html-webpage/instructions.md

 ### Prep: Gather some placeholder content

 - Get some placeholder text (a.k.a dummy text or lorem ipsum) and keep it handy.

-  *Suggestion: go to a website like [www.lipsum.com](http://www.lipsum.com).
-About halfway down the page, you’ll see a paragraph of Greek text like this:*

-  > "Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum."

-  Keep that text, or any of the other Greek paragraphs handy.
-You’ll need it.
+You’ll need it later.

 - Get a FPO (For Position Only) image.
 For our purposes, you need a small image, no wider than say 200 pixels, and the file type must be: *jpg*, *png* or *gif*.
 If you’re not sure, then follow this suggestion:
   - Go to Google Images ([www.google.com/images](http://www.google.com/images)) and search for something (e.g. cats).